 “Oh, and what are you doing, Mr. Gryffindor?
 Are you going to save the day with your heroics and your pranks and your cavorting around the castle at midnight?!"

 “It’s better than sitting around and doing nothing!”

 “Newsflash: hospital visits and silly pranks aren’t going to bring him back!”

-“That’s weird, because, you sure as bloody hell need them!”
+“That’s weird, because you sure as bloody hell need it!”

 I had no response to that.
-At that moment, all I could think about was Dr. Marina Marvona and her pink hair and her wheelie chair and that damn look in her eyes — sympathy and pity mixed with a little bit of sorrow — as she tried to talk to me.
-I bloody hated it how people thought they knew... knew what it was like, how I felt...
+At that moment, all I could think about was Dr. Marina Marvona and her purple hair and her wheelie chair and that damn look in her eyes — sympathy and pity mixed with a little bit of sorrow — as she tried to talk to me.
+I bloody hated it how people thought they knew — knew what it was like, how I felt...

-In any corny, teenage movie, this would be the part where I scream, “NOBODY UNDERSTANDS ME, I WISH I WERE NEVER BORN!” and then march up the stairs to my bedroom.
+In any corny, teenage movie, this would be the part where I screamed, “NOBODY UNDERSTANDS ME, I WISH I WERE NEVER BORN!” and then marched up the stairs to my bedroom.

-I marched past him, making sure to push past him with as much rough force as possible, and slammed the door on my way out.
-I probably woke up the whole entire Gryffindor tower while I was at it, but the anger flooding through my bloodstream made it physically impossible for me to care.
+I marched past him, making sure to push past with as much rough force as possible, and slammed the door on my way out.
+I probably woke up the whole entire Gryffindor tower while doing so, but the anger flooding through my bloodstream made it physically impossible for me to care.

 I stormed down the boys’ staircase, the clattering sound of my footsteps echoing through the air.
 How dare he!
 Confronting me like that, with his accusations and his finger-pointing...
 What did he know?
 Nothing!
 He knew nothing!

 And yet, I could still hear his voice in the back of my head, mocking, haunting: